jwatson-CO-edu/SPARROW/README.md

 [ ] Line Continuation: `\+`
 [ ] Evaluate "The Seasoned Schemer" for useful features and structures (If yes, then expand this bullet with REQUIRED topics ONLY )
 [ ] Experiment with memory models
+    [ ] Q: Which is faster? `object` -or- `ref object` [ ] T: Copy -vs- Reference Simple Test in folder 05 [ ] T: Attempt simple conversion of SPARROW to copy mode [ ] Q: Is selective compilation possible in Nim?
-    [ ] Read: How does Nim allocate memory?
+        [ ] T: If so, test a program that needs it to be compatible w/ Windows [ ] Read: How does Nim allocate memory?
     [ ] Q: Can a block of "null pointer" memory be allocated?
     [ ] Q: Can a large array of variant `Atoms` be allocated?
 What is the per-unit size in memory?